mackwick/tarot_project/README.md

 # Unnamed Tarot Project

+## Description

-### Description: An API containing all 78 tarot cards, with keywords for upright and reversed positions.
+An API containing all 78 tarot cards, with keywords for upright and reversed positions.
 As the dev, I will have CRUD capabilities.
 Users will be able to look up or pull random cards from the API.
 (I may add functionality for other devs to use the API and/or for users to create accounts.)

-**Will be Deployed on Render**
+(Will be Deployed on Render)

 ### Trello Board: [Tarot Project | Trello](https://trello.com/b/ixUv6oL7/tarot-project)